bsc-dom/dataclay/PUBLISH.md

 6. Publish the release distribution to PyPI:

+    > **WARNING**
+    > If you encounter errors about duplicate filenames in the wheel archive during publishing, it's likely because protobuf files exist both in `src/dataclay/proto/` (pre-generated) and in the temporary directory created by the `compile_protos.py` build hook.
+    > **Temporary Solution:** Remove the pre-generated protobuf files from `src/dataclay/proto/` before building.
+The build hook will generate fresh files during the build, and these are included in the wheel automatically.
+Keeping pre-generated files in the source tree is unnecessary and causes conflicts.

     ```bash
     # Create and source new virtual environment
     python3 -m venv venv.deploy && source venv.deploy/bin/activate